neutrinoceros/gpgi/README.md

 same-side active layer with the result.

-User-selected boundary conditions take the form of an optional argument to `Dataset.deposit`, as dictionnary with keys being axes names, and values being 2-tuples of boundary conditions names (for left and right side respectively).
+User-selected boundary conditions take the form of an optional argument to `Dataset.deposit`, as dictionary with keys being axes names, and values being 2-tuples of boundary conditions names (for left and right side respectively).
 For instance, here's how one would require periodic boundary conditions on all axes: